 Two years before Alaska statehood, Richfield Oil Corporation made an oil discovery that greatly benefited the exploration company (today’s ARCO) and the “north to the future” state.

 Richfield Oil began in the petroleum business in 1915 as the Rio Grande Oil Company of El Paso, Texas.
 At the time, its main business was supplying U.S. military forces with gasoline in support of operations against Pancho Villa.

 By 1936, Rio Grande had reorganized and merged with other companies to become Richfield Oil Corporation.
-Twenty years later, Richfield discovered the Alaska Territory’s first commercial oilfield.
+Twenty years later, Richfield discovered an oilfield, that today is considered the state’s first commercial well (a 1902 well actually had revealed the Alaska Territory’s first commercial oilfield).